Europa League: How to watch, stream, odds, start time, predictions

 [ LIVE: Europa League scores ]

-We’ve got odds for the outright champions, as a new Premier League entry joins one North London Derby rival pulling away from the other on PointsBet’s odds to win the UEL.
+We’ve got odds for the outright champions, and there is a new leader from the Premier League in Manchester United, whose resounding first-leg defeat of Real Sociedad has them No. 1 on PointsBet’s odds to win the UEL.

-Arsenal, Tottenham, Leicester City and Manchester United are all in action in the knockout rounds and all four teams have tough games to negotiate and some in neutral venues.
+Arsenal, Tottenham, Leicester City and Manchester United are all in action in the knockout rounds and all four teams have tough opponents to negotiate and some in neutral venues.
+Spurs and Man United are essentially through after 90 minutes, but Leicester and Arsenal are level with their foes.

 Below is a look at predictions, the odds for the games in Round of 32, plus outright winners, and how to watch and follow all of the fixtures in the USA.